Thursday, June 18, 2026

 Queen's Gambit Declined: position after 1.d4 d5 2.c4 e6

 Classical, solid, and time-tested.
-Black declines the c4 pawn and prepares to develop pieces behind a stable d5/e6 center.
+In the Queen's Gambit Declined, Black declines the c4 pawn and prepares to develop pieces behind a stable d5/e6 center.
 ECO codes D30-D69.
 Main lines: Orthodox, Tartakower, Lasker, Cambridge Springs, Exchange Variation, and the Vienna.

-The QGD is the default for serious 1.d4 players from beginner to grandmaster.
+The QGD is a default choice for serious 1.d4 players from beginner to grandmaster.
 Plans are clear: develop pieces, contest the center with ...c5 or ...c6, and aim for a minority attack or a kingside ...f5 break depending on White's setup.
-Less theoretically demanding than the Nimzo-Indian and easier to play on autopilot.
+Less theoretically demanding than the Nimzo-Indian and easier to play with familiar plans.

 Read the full guide: The Queen's Gambit: A Complete Guide to 1.d4 d5 2.c4